 Bitcoin was first proposed back in 2008.
-At the time, the idea was still very new and there were a lot of people who were unsure as to whether or not it could work.
-In fact, one of the first comments made on the proposal of Bitcoin itself is that it simply does not seem to scale to the size required to take full advantage of its potential.
+At the time, the idea was still very new, and there were a lot of people who were unsure as to whether or not it could work.
+One of the first comments made on the proposal of Bitcoin itself is that it only does not seem to scale to the size required to take full advantage of its potential.

 What Is the Lightning Network?

 Way back when, people used to communicate across great distances by telegraph; however, the process was a bit convoluted.
-In order to send a telegram over vast distances, people had to travel to the post office.
+To send a telegram over vast distances, people had to travel to the post office.
 Then, they had to fill out a form.
-Finally, the message was charged based on how many letters were contained in it.
-Finally, the message would be sent via telegraph to the nearest telegraph office.
+The message was charged based on how many letters were contained in it.
+The message would be sent via telegraph to the nearest telegraph office.
 That office would send the message to its destination.
 Finally, a postman would deliver the message to the intended recipient.

 What is the point of all of this?
 Well, the point is that there are a lot of people who are involved ins ending a message that is so short and simple.
 For this reason, the cost was quite expensive.
 That is what is happening when it comes to Bitcoin.
 There are a lot of steps involved in sending a message to a single person.
 That is what makes the Lightning Network different.